ThashmikaX/interview-preparation/hr/quiestions.md

 Tell me about yourself thats not in CV, UI Engineer or Full stack Engineer (Preferences) what yo know about the company and what they do?
-Tell me about your self, Why wso2?, Any questions
+Tell me about your self, Why wso2?, Any questions what you know about the company, family background gsoc or any other projects than university stuff, extra curriculr , leadership and other special things I have done, why not company I did intern